parmitage/primer-proto/README.md

 To-do
 -----
-1. Add proper library loading from the original C implementation.

-2. Add the let* block from the original C implementation.
+1. Add the let*-like block from the original C implementation.

-3. Optional static typing.
+2. Type checker with sum and product types.

-4. A native code compiler (either via C or LLVM).
+3. A native code compiler (either via C or LLVM).